I ran from Jesus because I was tired of being perfect.

 That made all the difference.

 Because at last I could do whatever I wanted, and not worry about reputation, or “hurting my witness.”
 I learned to cuss, and talk about human things –– like sex –– without blushing or feeling awkward.
-I learned not to feel uncomfortable very “unchristian” communities, and to make new friends there.
+I learned not to feel uncomfortable in very “unchristian” communities or to make new friends there.
 I felt free.

 Fresh air smelled sweet.
 Depression was still there…but you see, now I was allowed to be angry about it.
 I was allowed to rage and burn and growl and spit and shout and yell!
 It’s so much easier to go through darkness when you’re shouting at the top of your lungs.